 Early Egyptian paintings and relics dating back to as early as 6000 BC show dogs with curled tails and pricked ears and wearing hunting bells.
 Scientists now believe that man may have started domesticating dogs nearly 16,000 years ago.
 Some breeds have existed for thousands of years and breeders continue to experiment with developing new ones almost every day.
-Let us take a look at some of the ancient dog breeds representative species and top Egyptian dog breeds that are popular today.
+Let us take a closer look at some Egyptian and other ancient dog breeds that are still popular today.

 Egyptian Dog Breeds